-MaRIE is presently in the pre-conceptual planning phase, having developed a pre-conceptual accelerator/XFEL reference design, and pre-conceptual cost and schedule estimates.
+The new MaRIE facility would be used to discover and design the advanced materials needed to meet 21st-century national security and energy-security challenges to develop next-generation materials that will perform predictably in extreme environments.
 We are continuing to follow present US Department of Energy (DOE), National Nuclear Security Agency (NNSA) guidance regarding submission of a large construction project.